 In 1961, the state started work on a dam and reservoir west of Winsted for flood control.
 The project included relocating 2.3 miles of US 44.
 Traveling east on US 44 from Rugg Brook Road, drivers can see a fenced-off road leading southeast.
 That's the older alignment of US 44.
 It originally continued past the dam site to rejoin the "future" alignment (today's US 44) west of Route 183.

 The new segment was reportedly built to freeway standards and would have been used for one direction of a future US 44 freeway.

 There are short streets named "Old Route 44" in Abington (west of Route 97) and Eastford (east of Route 198), suggesting earlier reroutings, but I don't have any information yet.

 The Y-interchange at Bolton Notch where US 6 and 44 separate was built in 1953.
-If the US 6 freeway extension is ever built as planned, the Y-interchange will be demolished.
+With the US 6 freeway extension effectively dead, the interchange may stay as is.